Questions to Ask Your Public Defender at First Meeting

 Question 1: "How many active cases are you handling right now?"

 This is uncomfortable to ask.
 Ask it anyway.
+It takes 10 seconds and resets the entire relationship.

 What to listen for: If they dodge the question or say "I don't keep count," that's not a great sign.
-If they're honest about being overloaded, that's actually better — it means they'll appreciate a client who does their own homework instead of adding to the chaos.
+If they're honest about being overloaded, that's actually better.
+It means they'll appreciate a client who does their own homework instead of adding to the chaos.

 Question 2: "When will you receive discovery?"